TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 Last year this was my most searched for post.
 This year it's getting half the number of impressions but with a much higher results position resulting in the same number of clicks.

-In most cases, the query that gives the highest position in the results is the one that includes all the most popular keywords.
+For most pages, the query that gives the highest position in the results is the one that includes all the most popular keywords.
 Here, adding "tag" drops the position down by 20 places.
 That's despite the content including extensive coverage of both topics.

 ### From Navisworks to Nanite